 Troubleshooting LED Trees

-LED light strings are one piece construction, making troubleshooting limited.
+LED light strings feature one piece construction, which can make troubleshooting limited.
 Mini light testers do not work on LED trees.
-If an LED tree is not lighting, check to make sure all wires are plugged in.
-Check to make sure fuses are securely seated.
-If the lights still do not work, contact customer service at 866-962-7382.
-A new string of LED lights may need to be used to replace the existing light string.
+If an LED tree is not lighting, check to make sure all wires are plugged in and fuses are securely seated.
+An LED light tester can also be used to identify which bulb or socket is not properly functioning.

 Many times the main plug that goes to the outlet is not in the lowest section of the tree, which can seem confusing.
 Larger trees often have 2 or 3 plugs that go into the wall, so look for these if the tree does not light completely.
 Each of these plugs will also have a fuse, so check to make sure they do not need to be replaced if a section of the tree is not lighting.

 Keep in mind that trees do not arrive as pictured.
 Each tree has its own unique tip shape, which is achieved through a process we call "fluffing".
 It is best to start by shaping the lowest section of the tree before adding the next section of the tree.
 This allows each inner tip to be lifted up and out, and many lower branches are expandable, meaning the branch itself can be lifted up or moved to the side, and then the branch tips can also be lifted.
-Tree tips can be arched downwards, or left to shoot straignt out.
-Some trees have more of a flower tip, meaning the outer tips on a branch get shaped in every direction.
-Some tips look best going upwards.
-This process can take up to two hours when the tree first arrives, although the process is greatly reduced after the first season.
+Tree tips can be arched downwards, or left to shoot straight out.
+Plug in lights prior to fluffing each section.
+For step by step instructions on assembling your tree, visit our Christmas tree setup guide.